 Stray cats are plentiful in Ulcinj and they love to hang around tables waiting for scraps, especially at places popular with tourists.
-Do not feed them.
-Restaurant QUEEN is one of the new restaurants leading in food quality.
-Fish is 12 euro for 500 grams, any type of fish is fresh from the sea being the cleanest restaurant in ulcinj.
+Restaurant Queen is one of the new restaurants leading in food quality.
+Fish is 12 euro for 500 grams, any type of fish is fresh from the sea being the cleanest restaurant in Ulcinj.

 - Budva — the Montenegrin touristic metropolis on the Adriatic Sea is located some 20km south of the Boka Kotorska.